KawtharE/birdClicker/README.md

 				</ul>
 			</div>

-Each HTML element with **data-bind** attribute bind a value of a bird observable object.
+Each HTML element with **data-bind** attribute bind the value of the indicated property of the bird observable object.

-Now for the first div element that contain the **with binding**, the binding context is not the **ViewModel context**, it is the **currentBird context** since the **'with'** creates a new binding context, so if we need to access a variable or a function that it is defined in the ViewModel context we need to add to the data-bind value **$parent** like we have done to the *updateClicksNumber* function, since it have been defined in the ViewModel context and not the currentBird context.
+Now for the first div element that contain the **'with' binding**, the binding context is not the **ViewModel context**, it is the **currentBird context** since the **'with'** creates a new binding context, so if we need to access a variable or a function that it is defined in the ViewModel context we need to add to the data-bind value **$parent** like we have done to the *updateClicksNumber* function, since it have been defined in the ViewModel context and not the currentBird context.

 => **The binding context** holds data that you can reference directly from your bindings.
 [More information about 'with' binding](http://knockoutjs.com/documentation/with-binding.html)